Homemade Dish Soap – Natural

-Natural homemade dish soap is so easy to make, smells wonderful, saves you money and is environmentally friendly.
+This natural homemade dish soap recipe is so easy to make, smells wonderful, works amazingly well, saves you money, and is environmentally friendly.
 How much better can it get?
 Not only will it cut through grease, but it’s safe for you and your family.

 This natural dish soap is a new twist on a very old recipe on the blog.

-So many people find that natural products don’t work as well as their chemical counterparts, but I can assure you that this one works well.
+So many people find that homemade cleaners don’t work as well as their chemical counterparts, but I can assure you that this one works well.

 It’s tough on grease and suds up amazingly well, making it easy to enjoy this natural switch.